ui3TD/IM-FastForward/README.md

 </p>

 # IM-FastForward
 FastForward mod for Idol Manager.
-Press '4' or click the fast-forward button twice to go 5x faster!
+Press '4' or click the fast-forward button twice to speed up time 5x faster!

 This is a little example mod to demonstrate the ability of [IM-HarmonyIntegration](https://github.com/ui3TD/IM-HarmonyIntegration)